Thursday 25 January 2018

 Our other goals:

-• bring about the recognition of ME as a chronic physical illness;
+- to bring about the recognition of ME as a chronic physical multi-system illness;

-• educate the general public and medical professionals about ME and about the issues of those affected;
+- to educate the general public, medical professionals, families, carers and others about ME and Severe ME, and about the issues of those affected;

-• represent the interests of ME patients in HSE guideline development and policy;
+- represent the interests of ME and Severe ME patients in HSE clinical guideline development, policy development and implementation;

-• advocate on behalf of patients to provide medical, welfare and social care support to ME patients and their families/carers;
+- advocate on behalf of patients where we are able, to provide medical, welfare and social care support to ME patients and their families/carers;

-• provide platforms to gather patient feedback to evidence patient issues as well as illness and illness severity, e.g. via survey publications;
+- provide platforms to gather patient feedback to evidence patient issues as well as illness and illness severity, e.g. via survey publications; open letters, etc

 How to access information on this web page

-Please see the main index to our main posts about ME at the top of the home page by clicking on the ‘Home’ bar at the top of the page.
+Please see the main index to our main posts about ME and Severe ME at the top of the home page.

 Our Specific Aims

-ME Advocates Ireland (MEAI) are seeking healthcare equality for Myalgic Encephalomyelitis (ME) patients in Ireland by advocating, lobbying, raising awareness & educating about ME.
+ME Advocates Ireland (MEAI) are seeking healthcare equality for Myalgic Encephalomyelitis (ME) patients in Ireland by advocating, lobbying, raising awareness & educating about ME and in particular about Severe ME.

 Our specific aims and the work we do as a group are centred around the need for